Device-independent quantum key distribution from computational assumptions: Introduction

 The security proofs of DIQKD protocols rely on the fact that a \emph{violation of a Bell inequality}~\cite{Bell1964, clauser1969proposed} can only be achieved by measuring an entangled quantum state.
 Hence, if Alice and Bob observe that the classical input-output correlations of the device violate a Bell inequality, they can conclude, under certain conditions, that the two components must have been entangled.
 This can then be used to certify the randomness, or entropy, of the output bits produced by measuring the entangled state.
 This certified entropy, in turn, acts as the basis for proving the security of the protocol~\cite{reichardt2013classical,vazirani2014fully,miller2014robust,arnon2018practical}.

 For a security proof based on Bell inequalities to be valid, certain conditions must hold (or be assumed to hold).
 A potential violation of one of these conditions is called a \emph{loophole}.
 An open loophole translates directly to a security breach in any DI cryptographic protocol~\cite{pironio2009device}.
-A fundamental and experimentally challenging loophole is the so-called \emph{locality loophole}---even a classical device can violate a Bell inequality when Alice's and Bob's components can communicate.
-Therefore, to conclude that the correlations produced by the device must have arisen from measuring an entangled state, we must assume that the two components of the device cannot communicate during the protocol's execution.
+A fundamental and experimentally challenging loophole is the so-called \emph{communication loophole}---even a classical device can violate a Bell inequality when Alice's and Bob's components can communicate.
+Therefore, to conclude that the correlations produced by the device must have arisen from measuring an entangled state, we must assume that the two components of the device cannot communicate during one round of the protocol.

 There are two ways to experimentally enforce non-communication between the two components of the device.
 The first is to make sure that the interaction with the device takes less time than a light signal needs to travel from one component to the other.
-Since special relativity forbids any signal to travel faster than light, this closes the locality loophole.
+Since special relativity forbids any signal to travel faster than light, this closes the communication loophole.
 With technological limitations on the speed of, e.g., the production of entanglement or the usage of a random number generator in experiments, this approach requires a separation between Alice's and Bob's components on the order of kilometres, leading to additional experimental difficulties and constraints on where the protocol can be used (see, e.g.,~\cite{hensen2015experimental}).